-Effective upon the closing of this offering, we anticipate that we will have six directors and will divide the terms of office of the directors into three classes:
+Effective upon the declaration of effectiveness of the registration statement of which this prospectus forms a part, we anticipate that we will have six directors and will divide the terms of office of the directors into three classes:

-- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - · Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.
+- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.

-Upon the completion of this offering, Class I shall consist of Emil D. Kakkis and Mårten Steen, Class II is expected to consist of Eran Nadav and Clay Siegall, and Class III is expected to consist of Matthew Fust and William Aliski.
-Benjamin Auspitz, currently a member of our board of directors, has indicated to us his intention to resign from our board of directors upon the completion of this offering.
+Upon the declaration of effectiveness of the registration statement of which this prospectus forms a part, Class I shall consist of Emil D. Kakkis and Mårten Steen, Class II is expected to consist of Eran Nadav and Clay Siegall, and Class III is expected to consist of Matthew Fust and William Aliski.
+Benjamin Auspitz, currently a member of our board of directors, has indicated to us his intention to resign from our board of directors immediately prior to the declaration of effectiveness of the registration statement of which this prospectus forms a part.
 At each annual meeting of stockholders after the initial classification, the successors to directors whose terms will then expire shall serve from the time of election and qualification until the third annual meeting following election and until their successors are duly elected and qualified.
 A resolution of the board of directors may change the authorized number of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in control or management of our company.